HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 1. Risk evaluation algorithms may be actor- or context-dependent.

-    For example, some parties may only consider FDA-approved or EUA vaccines to be acceptable, while others may accept vaccines approved in other countries.
+    For example, some parties may only consider United States Food and Drug Administration (FDA)-approved or Emergency Use Authorization (EUA) vaccines to be acceptable, while others may accept vaccines approved in other countries.

     Embedding stringent validation criteria in our FHIR profiles may make it impossible for implementers with less stringent criteria to use this IG.

 1. More constrained profiles for risk evaluation can be created based on the profiles in this IG, but it's not possible to remove constraints in a child profile.

-1. Cardinality constraints are applied to specific data elements in [Allowable Data profiles](profiles.html#data-minimization-and-privacy) when their inclusion (1) does not support our use case and could harm patients; or (2) is contrary to our [key design principles](https://vci.org/about#key-principles).
-For example, `Patient.identifier` is not allowed in resources conforming to [SHCPatientUnitedStatesDM] as this may include a MRN or SSN in the United States, which would introduce a significant privacy risk for patients.
+1. Cardinality constraints are applied to specific data elements in [Allowable Data profiles](profiles.html#data-minimization) when their inclusion (1) does not support our use case and could harm patients; or (2) is contrary to our [key design principles](https://vci.org/about#key-principles).
+For example, `Patient.identifier` is not allowed in resources conforming to [SHCPatientUnitedStatesAD] as this may include a Medical Record Number (MRN) or Social Security Number (SSN) in the United States, which would introduce a significant privacy risk for patients.

 ### Approach to terminology bindings